mazun/SlackStream/README.md

 ## Features

 - All messages of any channnel and any team are shown in a single column
 - Multi-platform.
-Runs in Windows, Mac and Linux
+Runs on Windows, Mac and Linux
-- Open a channel in official slack client by clicking channel name
+- Open a channel in the official slack client by clicking the channel name
-- Many features you can use in official client are implimented
+- Many features you can use in the official client are implimented
   - Posting messages
   - Emoji and username completion
-  - Reaction by posting +:some-emoji: or by clicking existing reaction
+  - Reaction by posting +:some-emoji: or by clicking an existing reaction
   - etc

 ## Download